 Character-driven TV thrillers offer many examples of effective tension building.
 In Showtime’s political thriller series Homeland, the main character, Carrie, chooses to go abroad on dangerous CIA assignments.
 This is partially due to her committed, emotional investment in her work.
 Yet she also does so to avoid her fear of being an unfit parent to her child, as she struggles with her mental health.
 This creates a sense of there being unresolved internal conflicts in her life that leave viewers staying on for resolution.
 The story’s tension is strong, even when it’s a solo scene, for this reason.

 4. Use reversals, twists and revelations effectively

-In a way, this revelation is also a reversal although it is not an immediate one.
-A famous reversal from classic cinema that is immediate comes near the end of Casablanca when Ilsa learns Rick is not coming with her.
+A famous reversal from classic cinema comes near the end of Casablanca when Ilsa learns Rick is not coming with her.
+A well-timed plot twist may plunge your characters into uncertainties that we as readers (or viewers) experience as tense suspense.

 5. Appeal to readers’ emotions

 One important point to keep in mind regarding tension is that it is not the size of the stakes but how invested the reader is in those stakes that matters.
 When deciding how to create tension in your plot, include emotion.
 Well-developed characters are critical for readers to become emotionally invested.
 Most passionate readers know the feeling of finishing a good book and feeling bereft without characters who came to feel like friends.
 Developing believable and engaging characters who are invested in their goals may seem unrelated to the task of building tension, but it is actually one of the most essential elements for creating this effect.

 How else can you create tension in your writing?